-The Gem was located in the St. Louis suburb of St. John.
+The Gem Theatre was located in the St. Louis suburb of St. John.
 It opened in 1926.
-It was operated by Henry Holloway who operated other suburban theatres such as the Beverly.
+It was operated by Henry Holloway who operated other suburban theatres such as the Beverly Theatre.

-When repairs were made the Gem reopened on January 16, 1946.
+When repairs were made the Gem Theatre reopened on January 16, 1946.
 They faced another problem at this time as the stagehands began picketing the theatre because there was no work for them.
 The controversy went on for sometime.
-The Gem then took a smoother road and General Cinema assumed management in the sixties.
-The Gem closed in 1969 and the Mid America Chain reopened it the following January as an Art Theatre.
-This is when the Art Theatre name came into existance.
+The Gem Theatre then took a smoother road and General Cinema assumed management in the 1960’s.
+The Gem Theatre closed in 1969 and the Mid America Chain reopened it June 19, 1970 as the Art Theatre.

 Early the next morning there was a fire that did damage to the amount of $100,000.
 At first is was blamed on a faulty pop corn machine.
 A couple weeks later Moseley received a letter from a neighbor explaining that the fire was set by the two police officers.
 The two police officers were arrested along with a sergeant for arson.
 The theatre never reopened.